 honorary doctorate for his work.
 Ball State University Journalism named

-formal doctoral equivalency.
+formal doctoral equivalency in 1988.

 A founding board member of HazingPrevention.com, Nuwer was honored when HPO.Org